apache/arrow-site/_drafts/arrow-adbc.md

 {% endcomment %}
 -->

-The Arrow community has formally accepted the [Arrow Database Connectivity (ADBC)][adbc] specification.
+The Arrow community has accepted version 1.0.0 of the [Arrow Database Connectivity (ADBC)][adbc] specification.
 ADBC is an API standard for Arrow-based database access in C/C++ (and related languages), Go, and Java.
-It defines Arrow-based APIs for common database tasks, like executing queries, fetching result sets in Arrow format, and getting basic metadata about tables.
+That includes APIs for common database tasks, like executing queries, fetching result sets in Arrow format, and getting basic metadata.

 ADBC is analogous to standards like JDBC and ODBC, which define database-independent interaction APIs, and rely on drivers to implement those APIs for particular databases.
 Similarly, the ADBC API standard is implemented by drivers that use some underlying protocol.
-This means that ADBC can abstract over Arrow-native projects, like [Arrow Flight SQL][flight-sql]; vendor-specific APIs that offer Arrow data, such as those supported by ClickHouse or Google BigQuery; and even non-columnar standards like JDBC, which are still popular.
+This means that ADBC can abstract over Arrow-native protocols, like [Arrow Flight SQL][flight-sql]; vendor-specific APIs that offer Arrow data, such as those supported by ClickHouse or Google BigQuery; and even non-columnar standards like JDBC, which are still popular.

-In other words: **ADBC offers applications a simple API abstraction for getting Arrow data in and out of databases**.
+In other words: **ADBC offers client applications a single API for getting Arrow data in and out of databases**.
 Underneath, ADBC driver implementations take care of bridging the actual system, whether it's Arrow-native or not.

 ## Examples

+*Note: implementations are still under development, separate from the API standard itself.
+Examples are subject to change.*

 We can get Arrow data out of a Postgres database in a few lines of Python: